 Sync options.
 The list of sync options impresses as well as the list of devices you can synchronize Mac with.
 Starting from personal data to media files and folders SyncMate offers several non-sync options like device mounting, SMS management and others.

 Our thoughts.
-SyncMate is one of the most feature-rich app in this list and the only one that can synchronize data on numerous devices and accounts with Mac OS X apps (iCal, Address Book, iTunes, etc.) directly without the necessity of using cloud sync.
+SyncMate is one of the most feature-rich app in this list and the only one that can synchronize data on numerous devices and accounts with Mac OS X apps (iCal, Address Book, Music, etc.) directly without the necessity of using cloud sync.

 GoodSync is a nice piece of software that offers both - synchronization as well as backup/restore.